Bayesian Pseudo-Coresets via Contrastive Divergence: Experiments and results

-Firstly, we present the results on low-resolution datasets like MNIST, FashionMNIST (FMNIST), SVHN, and CIFAR10.
-Our findings are listed in Table~\ref{sota-comp-low-res}.
-In particular, we observe that the proposed method significantly outperforms all the BPC methods by large margins, for e.g. we observe a gain of $11.3\%$, $6.54\%$ and $21.01\%$ on CIFAR10 with an ipc of 1, 10 and 50 respectively compared to the best performing BPC baselines.
-Similarly, on SVHN we observe gain of $18.72\%$, $6.83\%$ and $8.92\%$ respectively compared to the BPC counterparts.
-A similar trend can be seen for MNIST and FMNIST as well.
+Table~\ref{sota-comp-BPC} presents the results of the comparative analysis between our approach and other BPC baselines.
+We observe that the proposed method significantly outperforms all the BPC baselines by large margins.
+For instance, we observe an improvement of $11.3\%$, $6.54\%$, and $21.01\%$ in accuracy for CIFAR10 with ipc values of 1, 10, and 50, respectively.
+Additionally, there is a decrease of 0.1 and 0.01 points in negative log-likelihood for ipc values of 1 and 10, respectively, in comparison to the best-performing BPC baseline.
+Similarly, on SVHN, we notice an improvement in accuracy and negative log-likelihood.
+Specifically, we observe gains of $18.72\%$, $6.83\%$ in accuracy and reduction of $0.06$, $0.03$ point in negative log-likelihood for ipc 1, 10 respectively, compared to the BPC counterparts.
+A similar trend can be seen for MNIST and FMNIST as well~\footnote{We observe that the proposed method has smaller variance compared to other methods.
+Upon analysis, we attribute this behavior to the rapid decrease in the gradient of the energy function ($(\nabla_{\theta}E(\theta,\tilde{\rvx})$) with respect to parameters in langevin dynamics.
+This indicates that the sampled parameter stays near the initial parameter value from the expert trajectory, which is based on confident predictions derived from SGD trajectories trained on the full dataset.
+Therefore, the reduced variance observed is likely a result of this confidence.}.
 We attribute this boost in performance to the flexible formulation of the proposed method.

-Further, we observe that our method not only outperforms BPC methods but also outperforms SoTA dataset condensation methods in most of the cases.
-We find that our performance is better than almost all the dataset condensation baselines whereas MTT stands out to be a close second in most of the cases.
-For e.g. we see a gain of $0.79\%$ and $0.67\%$ on CIFAR10 with ipc of 1 and 50 respectively when compared to MTT, however, there is a loss of about $7.88\%$ with ipc of 10.
-Further, there is a gain of $9.19\%$, $3.93\%$ and $4.68\%$ on SVHN dataset with ipc of 1, 10 and 50 respectively when compared to the corresponding best performance of dataset condensation methods.
-We can observe similar trends for MNIST as well as FMNIST datasets.
-This shows that our method although falling under the category of bayeian pseudo-coreset, achieves a performance which is comparable to that of heuristic dataset condensation.

-We present the qualitative visualizations for MNIST, FMNIST, SVHN, and CIFAR10 datasets with 1 and 10 images per class.
-It can be seen that, for one image per class, our method can do an excellent job condensing the whole dataset and achieving formidable results.
-The constructed pseudo-coreset is identifiable but inherits some artifacts due to the constraints on the dataset size.
+We present the qualitative visualizations for MNIST, FMNIST, SVHN, and CIFAR10 datasets with 1 image per class and 10 image per class in Fig.~\ref{viz-ipc-10}.
+It can be seen that the constructed pseudo-coreset is identifiable but inherits some artifacts due to the constraints on the dataset size.
 As the number of images per class increases, the model can induce more variations across all the classes and thus produce a diverse pseudo-coreset.
-This can be observed in Figure~\ref{viz-ipc-10} where we show the synthetic set generated with 10 images per class.
+Additional qualitative visualizations for pseudo-coreset generated with 50 images per class on CIFAR100 and T-ImageNet dataset are presented in the Appendix.